abymathewtkv/fluttershoppingapp/README.md

 # Flutter Shopping Application

 #### This Flutter application is a basic shopping app.In this project I created a online shop app UI using flutter.
 The UI consist of two pages.
-In the first page an horizontal lists
-#### of poducts, then the second(details)page consist of name, price and a small description of our project with a buy now button.
+In the first page an horizontal lists of poducts, then the second(details)page consist of name, price and a small description of our project with a buy now button.

-#### It contains UI of a candle shopping application

 ## Documentation
 #### The Documentation is  available [here](https://flutter.dev/docs)

 # Installation instructions
 ### System requirements: